data-integrations/wrangler/docs/directives/keep.md

 ## Usage Notes

-After the `keep` directive is applied, the column(s) specified in the directive are preserved, and all other columns are removed from the record.
+After the KEEP directive is applied, the column(s) specified in the directive are preserved, and all other columns are removed from the record.